andesyv/ThonkBot/README.md

 ## Testing Environment

-If you want to test features before making a pull request or if you wan't to host your own version of the bot, you'll have to create a bot instance and add it to a server where you have sufficient permissions.
+If you want to test features before making a pull request or if you want to host your own version of the bot, you'll have to create a bot instance and add it to a server where you have sufficient permissions before running the bot as a Node.JS application.

 ### How do this?: